 This is Chapter 4 of The Ultimate Guide to Opportunity Zone Investing

-Qualified opportunity funds were created under the Investing in Opportunity Act, which was passed as part of President Trump’s Tax Cuts & Jobs Act of 2017.
-Per the IRS, opportunity funds self-certify, with no approval process required.
+Qualified Opportunity Funds (QOFs) were created under the Investing in Opportunity Act, a version of which was passed as part of President Trump’s Tax Cuts & Jobs Act of 2017.
+Per the IRS, QOFs self-certify using IRS Form 8996, with no approval process required.
 These new funds provide massive tax incentives for investing capital gains in some of America’s most economically distressed communities.

 The term “qualified opportunity fund” means any investment vehicle which is organized as a corporation or a partnership for the purpose of investing in qualified opportunity zone property (other than another qualified opportunity fund) that holds at least 90 percent of its assets in qualified opportunity zone property, determined by the average of the percentage of qualified opportunity zone property held in the fund as measured—(A) on the last day of the first 6-month period of the taxable year of the fund, and (B) on the last day of the taxable year of the fund.

-Opportunity zone property can be either an opportunity zone business or opportunity zone business property.
-Put another way, an opportunity fund has two options:
+Opportunity Zone property can be either an Opportunity Zone business or Opportunity Zone business property.
+Put another way, a Qualified Opportunity Fund has two options:

-An opportunity zone business can be either a corporation or partnership.
-In general, an opportunity zone business is a trade or business in which substantially all of the tangible property of the business qualifies as follows:
+An Opportunity Zone business can be either a corporation or partnership.
+In general, a QOZB is a trade or business in which substantially all of the tangible property of the business qualifies as follows:

 - Such property was acquired by the business by purchase after December 31, 2017.

-- The original use of such property in the opportunity zone commences with the opportunity zone business, or the opportunity zone business substantially improves the property.
+- The original use of such property in the Opportunity Zone commences with the QOZB, or the QOZB substantially improves the property.

-- During substantially all of the opportunity zone business’ holding period for such property, substantially all of the use of such property was in a qualified opportunity zone.
+- During substantially all of the QOZB’s holding period for such property, substantially all of the use of such property was in a Qualified Opportunity Zone.

-Furthermore, the opportunity zone business must also adhere to the following criteria:
+Furthermore, the QOZB must also adhere to the following criteria:

-- At least 50 percent of the total gross income of the opportunity zone business is derived from the active conduct of such business.
+- At least 50 percent of the total gross income of the QOZB is derived from the active conduct of such business.

-- A substantial portion of the intangible property of the opportunity zone business is used in the active conduct of such business.
+- A substantial portion of the intangible property of the QOZB is used in the active conduct of such business.

-- Less than 5 percent of the average of the aggregate unadjusted bases of the property of an opportunity zone business is attributable to nonqualified financial property.
+- Less than 5 percent of the average of the aggregate unadjusted bases of the property of a QOZB is attributable to nonqualified financial property.

-Opportunity zone business property is tangible property used in a trade or business of a qualified opportunity fund, so long as it meets the following three conditions:
+QOZBP is tangible property used in a trade or business of a Qualified Opportunity Fund, so long as it meets the following three conditions:

-- During substantially all of the qualified opportunity fund’s holding period for such property, substantially all of the use of such property was in a qualified opportunity zone.
+- During substantially all of the Qualified Opportunity Fund’s holding period for such property, substantially all of the use of such property was in an Opportunity Zone.

-To encourage capital deployment to economically distressed opportunity zones, three tax advantages were created for capital gains invested in opportunity funds.
+To encourage capital deployment to economically distressed Opportunity Zones, three tax advantages were created for capital gains invested in Qualified Opportunity Funds.

 - Deferment of capital gains until December 31, 2026.

-- A step-up in basis of up to 15 percent on the original gain.
+- Reduction of capital gains recognition of up to 10 percent on the original gain.

 - Elimination of capital gains accrued in the opportunity fund after a 10-year holding period.